WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 # RC-2.2 (v0.9.4.0)

 Here's another update with API improvements and new drivers!
-This is a nugets-only release, meaning you don't need to flash a new OS but that doesn't mean it's a small release.
+This release includes nugets and Visual Studio extensions - you don't need to flash a new OS - but that doesn't mean it's a small release.

 RC-2.2 includes:
 * **Meadow Desktop Support** - it's now possible build Meadow apps on a desktop!
 This release includes preliminary support with more coming soon